-Know the appropriate statutory requirements affecting the Company's operations.
+Know the appropriate statutory requirements affecting Feltham Construction Ltd operations.
 Know and promote the Company Policy for Health, Safety and Welfare and ensure that it is brought to the notice of all employees.
 Ensure that appropriate training is given to all staff as necessary.

-Administer the Policy throughout the Company with an individual Director nominated as being responsible for health and safety.
+Administer the Policy throughout Feltham Construction Ltd with an individual Director nominated as being responsible for health and safety.